sunliangqin/VSCodeQuickSwitch/README.md

     }
 ]
 ```
 1. pattern: a regular expression to match with the current file path.
-The first group that matches will be used for quick switch.
+The first rule that matches will be used for quick switch.
 1. list: an ordered list of files for quick switch.
 Use $n to reference the capturing groups defined in pattern.